Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/chaining-requests.md

 # Check that we have a 404 response for broken links:
 # ...

-# Check our health api:
+# Check our health API:
 # ...

-# Check question api:
+# Check question API:
 GET http://localhost:8080/api/questions?offset=0&size=20&sort=oldest

 HTTP/1.1 200